Jonnybuoy/Jonnybuoy/README.md

 ### Hello World! 👋

-- 🔭 Are you ready to explore the exciting projects I've been working on? :smiley:
+- :smiley: Welcome to the code world of Johnson Kaguithia Kaberere!
 - :writing_hand: I've worked on various web applications and mobile applications.
 My main tech stacks include Python, Django, JS, Java.
 - 🌱 I’m currently upskilling on JavaScript, Nodejs, Reactjs and looking to explore more on DevOps
 - 👯 I’m looking to collaborate on open source projects based on Python and JavaScript.